 - Can be doubled or tripled for a crowd OR cut in ½ for two!

-- Has a few more layers than a traditional seven layer salad!
+- It has a few more layers than a traditional seven-layer salad!

 - Homemade dressing included!
 No need to cart around bottles of dressing to go on this salad!

 - Lettuces - While I used iceberg lettuce and romaine lettuce, you may add or substitute chopped spinach or spring greens.